Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/walk_fly.rst

 On activation the mouse pointer will move at the center of the view, and a cross marker will appear...

-This navigation mode behaves similar to the first person navigation system available in most 3D world games nowadays.
+This navigation mode behaves similar to the first person navigation system available in most 3D world games.
-It works with a combination of keyboard keys :kbd:`W`, :kbd:`A`, :kbd:`S`, :kbd:`D` and mouse movement.
+It works with a combination of keyboard arrow keys and mouse movement.
-By default the navigation is in the "free" mode, with no gravity influence.
-You can toggle between gravity and free mode during the navigation :kbd:`Tab`.

-To move to places more quickly you can teleport :kbd:`Spacebar` around your scene.
-If there is an object in front of the walk cross/aim you will move in that direction until you reach the point (offset by the *camera height* value set in the :doc:`Preferences </editors/preferences/index>`).

 Shortcuts
 ---------

 - Move the mouse left/right to pan the view left/right or move it up/down to tilt the view up/down.
 - Move the camera forward/backward  :kbd:`W`, :kbd:`S`.
 - Strafe left/right :kbd:`A`, :kbd:`D`.
+- Teleport :kbd:`Spacebar`.

+  This moves you to the location at the cross-hair (offset by the *camera height* value set in the :doc:`Preferences </editors/preferences/index>`).
 - Jump :kbd:`V` -- only in *gravity* mode.
 - Move up and down :kbd:`Q`, :kbd:`E` -- only in *free* mode.
 - Alternate between *free* and *gravity* modes :kbd:`Tab`.